 After exhaustive research, Linda learned that there's very little information about feline seizures caused by head trauma.
 Some experts believe head trauma accounts for more seizures than other disease processes.
 She videotaped Denali's episodes to share with veterinary neurologists—a key element in his diagnosis—and sought a specialist for a second opinion.

 A month after the first seizure, Dr. Jim Fitzsimmons, of AAHA Cumming Veterinary Clinic in Georgia gave the definitive diagnosis: focal seizures due to head trauma.
 He explained that a classic sign of focal seizure behavior in cats is toe chewing.
-Dr. Fitzsimmons also noted that Denali also showed signs of hyperesthesia syndrome behaviors, and also had some flea issues.
+Dr. Fitzsimmons noted that Denali also showed signs of hyperesthesia syndrome behaviors, and also had some flea issues.
 Stressors such as flea baths can trigger seizures, but fleas did not cause his problems.

-Denali may have seizures the rest of his life.
+Denali may have seizures for the rest of his life.
 About 20 to 30 percent of pets don't respond well to drugs.
 Some of the same human medications for controlling seizures are also used in veterinary medicine.
 Your veterinarian can help choose the best treatment plan for your pet.

 What to Do

 As with many "mystery" behaviors, Denali suffered a constellation of signs that required a bit of sleuthing to understand.
-Linda urges cat owners to seek medical care promptly, but don't hesitate to do your own research and seek a second opinion.
+Linda urges cat owners to seek medical care promptly, but don't hesitate to do your research and seek a second opinion.